Fairmont, Minnesota: Economy

 Fairmont has been home to Fairmont Railway Motors, Inc, now part of Harsco Corporation, for a century.
 The company pioneered motorized railway section cars, later road-rail technologies as well as track maintenance machinery that revolutionized and mechanized rail track engineering.

 Fairmont products are exported around the world, although the dominant product, railroad speeders, is now mainly in the hands of railway enthusiasts who operate them for fun, such as the North American Railcar Operators Association and the Australian Society of Section Car Operators, Inc.

 Fairmont is home to the U.S. headquarters of Avery Weigh-Tronix, one of the world's largest suppliers of weighing solutions.

-The Fairmont Sentinel, cited as the most conservative newspaper in Minnesota, is published here.
+The Fairmont Sentinel is published here.
 It was founded in 1885 and is published daily, except Sunday.
 As of 2019, it was owned by Ogden Newspapers and had a circulation of 3,629.

 Fairmont's largest employer is Fairmont Medical Center, part of the Mayo Health System.

 Until 1992, Fairmont was home to a major regional frozen food canning operation.
 Long owned by Stokely-Van Camp, the plant fell under the United Foods International umbrella after United Foods' 1982 $50 million buyout of Van Camp's frozen vegetable division.
 Before closing in December 1992, the Fairmont plant was one three frozen vegetable processing plants producing product for the United Foods family of canned vegetables for sale nationwide.
 The plant reopened and operated until 2015 as Fairmont Foods of Minnesota.
 Its closing was announced, but Tony Downs Food Group purchased it and kept it open.